lviviol/Regression_1st_Trial/README.md

 * We examine all data, including outliers.
 * We check and exclude missing data to minimize bias in the analysis
 * Data is split into training (2017-01 - 2024-10) and testing (2024-11 - 2025-02), i.e. using quarterly data to test the model.
-* Random Forest Regression is selected since housing price is a time series data.
+* Random Forest Regression Model is selected since housing price is a time series data.
 * The model predicts housing prices.
 </details>